 While some traditional financial contusion tends to down talk alternative investments such as fancy colored diamonds, there is sound proof supporting the opposite.

-As we can see from the illustrations below, pink diamonds have shown a massive appreciation of 381.5% during the period of January 2005 to April 2017.
-Moreover, blue diamonds have shown an appreciation of 248.3% and yellows appreciated by 48.2% during the same period.
+As we can see from the illustration below, pink diamonds have shown a massive appreciation of 460% during the period of January 2005 to April 2019.
+Moreover, blue diamonds have shown an appreciation of 307% and yellows appreciated by 48% during the same period.

 Colored diamonds represent less than 1 percent of the world’s total diamond output.
 With no new commercially viable sources of colored diamonds on the horizon, coupled with aging mines and high costs of converting from pit mine to underground, the rarity of these stones will only increase, and thus so will their value.
 Perhaps the biggest example of grand contributors slowly withering away is the famous Argyle mine.
 This mine has been the world’s largest source of truly unrivaled pink diamonds since 1985, contributing to 90% of pink diamonds globally.
 Despite its impact on the industry, its resources have almost been depleted and is programmed to cease operations in 2020.